-There are additional measures you must understand while taking Thalidomide Celgene.
+There are additional measures you must understand while taking Thalidomide Celgene[®].

 - Please remember that your Thalidomide Celgene[®] must only be used by you.
-Do not share your medicine with anyone else, even if they have similar symptoms to you. - Store your Thalidomide Celgene[®] capsules safely, so no one else could take them by accident. - Keep Thalidomide Celgene® out of reach and sight of children. - You must not donate blood while you are being treated with Thalidomide Celgene[®], and for one week after stopping treatment. - If you are breastfeeding, your doctor will advise you either to stop breastfeeding or to stop taking Thalidomide Celgene[®] while breastfeeding.
-It is not known if Thalidomide Celgene[®] is passed into human breast milk.
+Do not share your medicine with anyone else, even if they have similar symptoms to you. - Store your Thalidomide Celgene[®] capsules safely, so no one else could take them by accident. - Keep Thalidomide Celgene[®] out of reach and sight of children. - You must not donate blood or semen while you are being treated with Thalidomide Celgene[®], and for 1 week after stopping treatment.